sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 </div>

-#### 1. Map/align the reads with Tophat to the S. cerevisiae reference
+#### 1. Map/align the reads with HISAT2 to the S. cerevisiae reference
 In the left tool panel menu, under NGS Analysis, select **NGS: RNA Analysis > HISAT2** and set the parameters as follows: